PleiadesBUW/PleiadesUserDocumentation/gettingstarted/access.md

 At the end, you will receive automatic messages about your account life time and can either contact us about an extensions, if necessary.
 **The extension request should contain an exact extension date and involve your group supervisor**, such that we know that you are still part of your group.

+### Account details: You will get the access details by an email after granting access rights
+> Dear User,
+>
+> your PLEIADES account has been created:
+>
+>   username -> `<user>`
+>   password -> `<password>`
+>
+> Your home directory on the cluster is: `/beegfs/<user>`
+>
+> Please read through our documentation at https://pleiadesbuw.github.io/PleiadesUserDocumentation/.
+> Especially the "Getting Started" and "Access and Login" sections are essential.
+> Here, we describe how to change your account password with "passwd" on your first log in.
+> You have to change your password, since we are transmitting it in this e-mail unencrypted.
+>
+> If you have questions, feel free to contact us at pleiades@uni-wuppertal.de (or reply to this mail).
+>
+> Kind Regards
+>     Your PLEIADES Team

 ### Questions/Support
 In case of questions and problems, please use the following email address: